CommunistPacha/Yes-No-Maybe/Readme.md

-This is ivyson's code.
+This is ivysone's code.
 I just repurposed it and added a script file